 Originally a stage play, the majority of this film takes place in one room and gorges on watching this all-star cast bounce off each other.
 Pacino makes a late entry but predictably steals the show with his charismatic performance.

-What this film does so well is show the difference in behaviour between when these men are selling to a customer to when they’re alone in the office.
+It demonstrates excellently the difference in behaviour between when these men are selling to a customer to when they’re alone in the office.
 To customers they are agreeable if pushy, and endlessly positive, then as soon as they are out the door they shout and swear at each other, in stiff competition for their jobs.
-This allows for some fantastically creative swearing, usually directed at Kevin Spacey’s out-of-his-depth office manager in a way that’s like The Office meets In The Loop.
+This allows for some fantastically creative swearing, usually directed at Kevin Spacey’s out-of-his-depth office manager.

 As a piece of satire, Glengarry Glen Ross is fantastic, with its well crafted screenplay which makes brilliant use of its stellar cast.
 It’s a must watch film, and I’m not even getting commission for saying that.